 However, you must have a paid subscription to share content from Feedly to ContentStudio.

-If you’re a social media marketer, social media manager or a blogger, you’d like to manage your all social media pages on one page. (ex: sharing pictures, quotes, GIFs, videos and links to articles you have published earlier to all pages at once.)
+If you’re a social media marketer, manager, or blogger, you’d like to manage all your social media pages on one page. (ex: sharing pictures, quotes, GIFs, videos, and links to articles you have published earlier to all pages at once.)

 ContentStudio’s Composer is the most robust social media posting tool I have ever seen.
 Combining with Content Discovery makes sharing even more comfortable and quicker.

-If you’re a blogger and/or have tons of other niche websites and wanting a way to find and publish relevant, useful, and engaging content with your readers, Blog Post composing tool in Content Studio is your best option.
+If you’re a blogger and have tons of other niche websites and want a way to find and publish relevant, helpful, and engaging content with your readers, Blog Post composing tool in Content Studio is your best option.

-I will explain more about both of options step by step…
+I will explain more about both options step by step…

 Social Media Post

 ContentStudio’s social media posting tool is potent.
-It means it includes tons of ways to add content, integrates with other tools such as “image editor” which allows you to design custom images with own watermarks, UTM tags to track which posts perform well on social networks and settings to add custom and suggested hashtags to get more reach.
+It means it includes tons of ways to add content, integrates with other tools such as “image editor,” which allows you to design custom images with your own watermarks, UTM tags to track which posts perform well on social networks, and settings to add custom and suggested hashtags to get more reach.

 To be honest, there are tons of other features inside social media composer in Content Studio.
 I recommend you to sign up for ContentStudio free trial today and study them.
 (I bet you’ll be blown away!)